Nonprofit Visa Sponsorship Jobs in Alabama

 Working Conditions

-Services are provided in office, in the community, and in client homes
+Services are provided in office, in the community, and in client homes.

-Some occasional after-hours/weekend work
+Some occasional after-hours/weekend work.

-Travel required
+Travel required.

 Requirements

-- Must meet and maintain eligibility requirements to be insured by UWCA’s insurance
+Must meet and maintain eligibility requirements to be insured by UWCA’s insurance.

-- Valid Alabama driver’s license
+Valid Alabama driver’s license.

-- Proof of automobile insurance commensurate with State law
+Proof of automobile insurance commensurate with State law.

-- Ability to lift 30 lbs.
+Ability to lift 30 lbs.

-Job Roles in Nonprofit in Alabama
+Nonprofit Job Roles in Alabama

-See all 34+ Nonprofit Alabama jobs
+See all 23+ Nonprofit Jobs in Alabama

-Sign up for free to unlock all listings, filter by visa type, and get alerts for new Nonprofit Alabama roles.
+Sign up for free to filter by visa type, set job alerts, and find employers with verified sponsorship history.

 Which nonprofit companies sponsor visas in Alabama?